-With the Cycle DATUM SETTING, you can activate a datum defined in a datum table as the new datum.
+With the Cycle DATUM SETTING, you can activate a datum defined in a preset table as the new datum.

-After a DATUM SETTING cycle definition, all of the coordinate inputs and datum shifts (absolute and incremental) are referenced to the new datum.
-Setting datums for rotary axes is also possible.
+After a DATUM SETTING cycle definition, all of the coordinate inputs and datum shifts (absolute and incremental) are referenced to the new preset.

-Number for datum?: Enter the number of the datum in the datum table.
+Number for datum?: Enter the number of the datum to be activated from the preset table